oclipa/csharp-cheat-sheet/README.md

 ```

 &nbsp;
-* A multicast delegate can be split into its constituent delegates using `Delegate.GetInvocationList()`, as shown in the following example:
+* A multicast delegate can be split into its constituent delegates using `Delegate.GetInvocationList()`.
+* NOTE: Internally, the invocation list will be `null` if the delegate only encapsulates a single method, although `GetInvocationList()` will still return the single method (this may be a little confusing when viewed in a debugger).

 ```cs
 using System;